allyfreemans/PL-0-PM-0-Compiler/README.txt

  - parser.h   :: wip

 	progress: handles const
 		  generates symbol table
 		  tests for undeclared vars
 		  handles ident := XXX;
 		  handles XXX <= (etc.) XXX test
 		  handles read var;
 		  handles write var;
 		  handles unlimited parenthesis (recursive)
-		      handles odd XXX (for while do and if then else) fixed reading ANY number 2 as identsym

-	needed:   handles if then else
+		  handles odd XXX (for while do and if then else) fixed reading ANY number 2 as identsym handles if then else
 		  handles while do
 		  handles begin ... end (for while do and if then else)

+	needed: procedure handling

  - vm.h       :: done